-(1) due to a medical appointment, illness, or injury of the student or

-(2) death in the family or other family emergency or

-(3) religious holiday or

-(4) school sanctioned trip or college interview with pre-approval from CA administration or

-(5) military leave or return from deployment or

-(6) legal requirement of court order or

-(7) Pre-approved college visit (with visit request form on file) - this is applicable to juniors

-(1 day during second semester) and seniors (2 days).

-- A. Original documentation for an excused absence must be given to Mrs. Debbie Turnage within one week of the missed day(s), dturnage@clarksvilleacademy.com.
+- (1) due to a medical appointment, illness, or injury of the student or - (2) death in the family or other family emergency or - (3) religious holiday or - (4) school sanctioned trip or college interview with pre-approval from CA administration or - (5) military leave or return from deployment or - (6) legal requirement of court order or - (7) Pre-approved college visit (with visit request form on file) this is applicable to juniors (1 day during second semester) and seniors (2 days). - A. Original documentation for an excused absence must be given to Mrs. Debbie Turnage within one week of the missed day(s), dturnage@clarksvilleacademy.com.
 When illness occurs and the student is kept at home without a doctor's visit, a parent must notify Mrs. Turnage that day to excuse the absence.
 If the illness keeps a student at home for three or more days, a doctor's note is required to excuse the absences. - B. Parents may utilize three parent-excused absences (EXC-P) during each semester for unavoidable absences away from classes.
-Upon the four absences, without documentation that does not fall into the five categories of excused absences above, unexcused absences begin to accrue. - C. Should a student need an extended absence due to illness or injury, the parent or guardian must request complete documentation from a duly licensed physician to be sent to our school nurse (nurse@clarksvilleacademy.com). - D. If a student misses eight (8) consecutive days (with or without documentation) or ten (10) total days (nonconsecutive), a meeting will be arranged with the Head of School to determine the best course of action for the student, such as homeschooling or enrollment in the school system for homebound services. - E. As unexcused absences accrue, students who exceed five (5) unexcused absences (calculated per semester, per class) will be subject to zeroes for classwork and a 10% deduction on quizzes and tests, per day (when consecutive).
+Upon the four absences, without documentation that does not fall into the five categories of excused absences above, unexcused absences begin to accrue. - C. Should a student need an extended absence due to illness or injury, the parent or guardian must request complete documentation from a duly licensed physician to be sent to our school nurse (nurse@clarksvilleacademy.com). - D. If a student misses eight (8) consecutive days (with or without documentation) or ten (10) total days (nonconsecutive), a meeting will be arranged with the Head of School to determine the best course of action for the student, such as homeschooling or enrollment in the school system for homebound services.